physcodestyle/official-website/src/content/doc/2018-11-18-kak-poluchit-dostup-k-supercomputery.en.md

-[This artcicle](https://vk.com/@physvsu-superkomputer-vgu) will help you to know how to use the VSU’s supercomputer.
+[This artcicle](https://vk.com/@physvsu-superkomputer-vgu) will help you to know how to use the VSU's supercomputer.
 It will help you with complex calculations, for example, in scientific work.